dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 Since there was now just a single .NET Framework target (`net46`), the original plug-in problems could no longer occur.
 (The only reason they happened in the first place was that Rx used to offer different assemblies targeting different versions of .NET Framework.)
 Furthermore, collapsing Rx down to a single assembly, `System.Reactive`, solved all of the newer problems created by the Rx 3.1 era attempt to solve the plug-in problems by playing games with .NET assembly version numbers.

-This simplification was an ingenious master stroke, and it worked brilliantly.
+This simplification was ingenious, and it worked brilliantly.
 Until it didn't.
 But we'll get to that.

-Although it now targets just one version of .NET Framework, `System.Reactive` is still a multi-target NuGet package.
+Although it now targeted just one version of .NET Framework, `System.Reactive` was still a multi-target NuGet package.
 If you download the v4.0 package and unzip it (`.nupkg` files are just ZIP files) you will find the `lib` folder contains subfolders for 5 different TFMs:

 * `net46` (.NET Framework 4.0)
 * `netstandard2.0`